Glendale Domestic Violence/Restraining Orders ATTORNEY

 How Do I Apply For A Restraining Order For Domestic Violence in Glendale?

-Applying for a Domestic Violence Restraining Order (DVRO) in Glendale, CA involves several steps.
-Our domestic violence attorneys can help you with the procedures and legal requirements to get a restraining order following these steps:
+Applying for a Domestic Violence Restraining Order (DVRO) in Glendale involves several steps.
+Our domestic violence attorneys provide guidance on the procedures and requirements for securing a restraining order.

 1. Determine Eligibility & Gather Information

-Before applying, ensure you are eligible for a Domestic Violence Restraining Order.
-In California, you can apply for a DVRO if:
+Verify that you are eligible for a Domestic Violence Restraining Order.
+In California, you qualify for a DVRO if:

-• You have been abused or threatened by someone with whom you have or had a close personal relationship (such as a spouse, partner, cohabitant, or close family member).
+• You have faced abuse or threats from someone you have or had a close personal relationship with, such as a spouse, partner, cohabitant, or close family member.

-• The abuse includes physical violence, threats, harassment, or emotional abuse.
+• The abuse involves physical violence, threats, harassment, or emotional harm.

 2. Collect Evidence